 - The ankle joint or the talocrural joint

 This is one of the easiest ways to work on your ankle mobility.
 The beauty of this exercise and demonstration is that you get to personalize and individualize the movement to your needs!
+You can also read further information on a blog we have that includes specific exercises to help improve stiffness of the foot and ankle!
 Follow along with Craig as he shows you:

 - Different angles to address